nyc-crh/site/content/gallery/two-public-school-teachers.md

 title: “Two Public School Teachers”
 author: Winhold Reiss
 citation: >
- "Two Public School Teachers," in New York City Civil Rights History, Accessed:
+ "Two Public School Teachers," in New York City Civil Rights History Project, Accessed:
  [Month Day, Year], https://nyccivilrightshistory.org/site-preview/topics/black-latina-women/lucile-spence/two-public-school-teachers.
 imageFeatured: two-public-school-teachers.jpg
 imageFeaturedAlt: A painting of two Black women, one resting her chin inside a clasped hand and the other holding a notebook.
 They both look directly at the viewer.